MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/SII-invoice-types-sales-purchase-documents.md

 ---
-    title: SII Invoice Types in Sales and Purchase Documents
+    title: SII Setup and Invoice Types in Sales and Purchase Documents
-    description: Shows the output of the various types that are used for invoices and credit memos in connection with SII and how they are implemented.
+    description: Shows the basic SII setup and output of the various types that are used for invoices and credit memos in connection with SII and how they are implemented.

     author: SorenGP